FHSLTW/gno/docs/resources/gnoland-whitepaper.md

 Wittgenstein later drafted a criticism of his previous work titled "Philosophical Investigations",

-In a famous passage from the Blue Book, Wittgenstein says that we have a faith that "the mechanism of the mind.., can bring about effects which no material mechanism could" .20 For one who believes that when we mean and understand language, such an analysis must be taking place, the lack of a method of analysis will not trouble one.
+In a famous passage from the Blue Book, Wittgenstein says that we have a faith that "the mechanism of the mind... can bring about effects which no material mechanism could" .20 For one who believes that when we mean and understand language, such an analysis must be taking place, the lack of a method of analysis will not trouble one.
 For such a one also has faith that the mind can